ricab/scope_guard/README.md

 - The moved-to guard is associated with the callback that was associated with the moved-from guard before the move operation;
 - The moved-from guard is in _inactive state_.
-- The moved-from guard is associated with a valid but unspecified callback.
+- The moved-from guard is associated with an unspecified callback.

 ###### Exception specification: